-- Clarification of the destination of links and hyperlinks.
+- Clarification of the destination of links or hyperlinks.

-- Notification of the behaviours of the interface and its structure, through the specification WAI-ARIA of the W3C, so that it can be used by the back-up products.
+- Notification of the interface's behaviours and its structure, by applying the WAI-ARIA specification of the W3C, allowing it to be used with support products.

 The accessibility project of Bankia's website allows all types of user to access any part of the web portal just by using the keyboard of the computer.

 |Tab||Allows you to move the cursor between selectable elements from left to right|

 |Shift+Tab||Allows you to move the cursor between selectable elements from right to left|

 |Scroll arrows||Allows you to move between certain components in the direction indicated by the arrows|